-Once you have finished recording and editing your video using CaptureSpace you will need to upload your video to use it in Blackboard.
-This article will walk you through the process.
+Once you have finished recording video using Kaltura Capture, you will need to upload your video to Kaltura’s My Media to use it on University of Arkansas sites and Blackboard courses.
+Additionally, you can upload pre-existing media to Kaltura.
+This article will walk you through those processes.

 There are currently 4 types of editing available to users once they have recorded a video using Kaltura CaptureSpace.
 You can trim the beginning and ending of a video, edit out parts of the video, add a title to the beginning or credits to the end.

-The Kaltura Capture Desktop Recorder enables easy recording in class, at home, or on-the-go with automated publishing and interactive viewing within Blackboard.
-You can automatically capture video, audio, and screen in parallel.
-Kaltura Capture can record up to four video streams simultaneously.
-You can also record presentations or capture the screen.
+The Kaltura Capture desktop recorder enables easy recording in class, at home, or on-the-go with automated publishing and interactive viewing within Blackboard.
+You can automatically capture video, audio, and screen alone or in sync.
+Kaltura Capture can input two visual recording sources (screen or camera), and one audio recording source.
 With advanced features like live drawing and editing, you can enhance your viewer’s experience.

 Once you create or upload videos to your Kaltura My Media, you can add your videos to discussion board posts in Blackboard.